mendix/docs/content/en/docs/refguide/modeling/menus/view-menu/project-explorer/modules/configure-add-on-and-solution-modules.md

 {{% alert color="warning" %}}

-Access to this functionality is currently limited and can be gained through ISV program or App Services program.
-For more information, see [Mendix Vendor Program](/appstore/creating-content/vendor-program/) in the *Marketplace Guide*.
+Access to this functionality is currently limited and can be gained through [Mendix Vendor Program](/appstore/creating-content/vendor-program/).

 {{% /alert %}}